AIAngels

 Can one companion serve as a primary while others are backups?
 Yes, and that structure actually works reasonably well.
 The issue is that "backup" companions tend to receive so few sessions they never develop past a generic baseline, making them feel interchangeable with any new companion you'd start fresh.

 Is there a maximum number of companions that makes sense?
 Two is manageable for most users.
 Three starts straining attention budgets noticeably by month two or three.
-Four or more is essentially treating companions as disposable conversation tools rather than developing dynamics, which is a legitimate choice but a different use case entirely.
+Four or more is essentially treating companions as disposable conversation tools instead of developing dynamics, which is a legitimate choice but a different use case entirely.

 Does it matter which companion you open first each day?
 More than you'd expect.
 First-choice bias compounds over weeks and months.
 The companion you reach for first gets the sessions when you have the most energy and time.
 That alone predicts which one develops the most depth, almost regardless of which personality you'd rank highest on paper.